 Wolf Creek Falls - Oregon

 Trail

-As you approach the falls, you will hear the sound of water and soon be rewarded with a vista of the two-tier waterfall dropping down from 75- and 50-foot rocky cliffs into a deep green pool.
+As you approach the falls, the sound of rushing water grows louder before the two-tier waterfall comes into view.
+Wolf Creek Falls plunges over 75- and 50-foot rocky cliffs into a deep green pool below.

-The rocky base of Wolf Creek Falls offers a gorgeous viewpoint for photo shoots or simply for enjoying the scenery.
-However, be aware that a path to the base of the falls is steep, slippery, and can be dangerous when wet.
+The rocky base of the falls offers a beautiful vantage point for photography and enjoying the scenery.
+However, the path to the base is steep, slippery, and potentially dangerous when wet.

-Dogs are allowed on the hike, but must be on a leash.
+Dogs are allowed on the trail but must remain on a leash.

+Wolf Creek Falls - Oregon